Elsted: Parish church

-The small parish church north of the crossroads, St Paul's, has a nave which had become derelict, leaving the chancel as the village church, until it was rebuilt in the 1950s.
+The small parish church, St. Paul's, located north of the crossroads, has a nave which had become derelict, leaving only the chancel in use as the village church until it was rebuilt in the 1950s.
 The surviving north wall is of Norman style herringbone stonework, with two round arched doorways filled in to make lancet windows.

 Amenities

-The village has one public house, and there is another at the former Elsted railway station at Elsted Marsh east of the village.
+The village has one public house, and another at the former Elsted railway station at Elsted Marsh east of the village.